 Aon Appoints Adriana Karaboutis to Board of Directors

 DUBLIN, Sept.
-6, 2022 /CNW/ -- Aon plc (NYSE: AON), a leading global professional services firm, today announced that Adriana Karaboutis, chief information and digital officer of National Grid plc, has been appointed to its Board of Directors.
-The Board expects to appoint her to the Audit Committee of the Board and the Compliance Sub-Committee of the Audit Committee.
+7, 2022 /PRNewswire/ -- Aon plc (NYSE: AON), a leading global professional services firm, today announced that Adriana Karaboutis, chief information and digital officer of National Grid plc, has been appointed to its Board of Directors.
+The Board expects to appoint her to the Audit Committee of the Board and the Compliance Sub-Committee of the Audit Committee.f

 "We are excited to welcome Adriana to the Aon Board of Directors," said Lester B. Knight, chair of Aon's board.
 "Her broad experience in critical areas such as data and analytics, digital transformation and cyber security will provide valuable insights for the firm as Aon continues to give clients the clarity and confidence they need to make better decisions to protect and grow their business in an increasingly interconnected and complex world."